YANG-DB/knowledge-graph/docs/info/general.md

 ## Highlight

-Yang-DB was developed with an effort to allow very large-scale data ingestion at a high rate.
+open-graph was developed with an effort to allow very large-scale data ingestion at a high rate.
 It was optimized to allow performance tuning for different use cases.